Interfacelab/ilab-media-tools/readme.txt

 = WP-CLI Support =
 Import your media library to the cloud, regenerate thumbnails and process your library with Amazon Rekognition using WP-CLI commands.

+= Compatible With Leading Image Optimizers =
+*New!* Compatible with Short Pixel, EWWW, Smush and Imagify image optimization plugins!

 **Best of all you get this functionality for free.**

 * Upload to any of a variety of cloud storage providers (Amazon S3, Google Cloud Storage, Minio, Wasabi, Backblaze, DigitalOcean Spaces or any other S3 compatible service)